NYSE

 Cable One, Inc. had positive ROE in 4.00 out of 5 years, indicating consistent and reliable returns on equity

-Cable One, Inc. is overvalued relative to its fair value price of 51.71 based on Discounted Cash Flow model
+Cable One, Inc. is undervalued relative to its fair value price of 51.71 based on Discounted Cash Flow model

 Overvalued - Earnings yield.